alex88/alexfu.it/source/posts/2013-10-22-symfony-benchmark-on-hhvm.md

 ##### Test setup

 I've run the tests on a vagrant VM on a i5 3750k with assigned 4 cores.
 The box was running Ubuntu 12.04 64-bit.
 I've installed both HHVM and nginx + php-fpm on the same box running on different ports.
-Nginx and php-fpm was tuned following <a href="http://rtcamp.com/tutorials/php/fpm-sysctl-tweaking/" target="_blank">this</a> article and php-fpm with `max_children = 10`.
+Nginx and php-fpm was tuned following [this](http://rtcamp.com/tutorials/php/fpm-sysctl-tweaking/){:target='_blank'} article and php-fpm with `max_children = 10`.

 #### Tests

-I've used <a href="http://httpd.apache.org/docs/2.2/programs/ab.html" target="_blank">apache bench</a> to test the default symfony webapp demo page using the production environment, all tests used 2000 requests with 1, 10, 50, 100 concurrent clients.
+I've used [apache bench](http://httpd.apache.org/docs/2.2/programs/ab.html){:target='_blank'} to test the default symfony webapp demo page using the production environment, all tests used 2000 requests with 1, 10, 50, 100 concurrent clients.

 This is what I've got, enjoy.